ankurk91/laravel-bundler/README.md

 * Vue.js support
 * `CSS|SASS|SCSS` support
 * Font files and images handling
-* HMR support, even for CSS
+* HMR support, even for CSS :fire:
 * Extract all css to a separate file based on entry name
 * Extract all vendor js to a file
 * PostCSS loader with `autoprefixer` and `cssnano`